What Is a CMA? The Facts About Certified Management Accounting

 You can become a CMA by following these steps:

-Note that part of your ongoing education to maintain a CMA certificate includes ethics training.
+Note that part of your ongoing education to maintain a CMA certificate includes professional ethics training.

 Taking the CMA exam